vzahorui/vzahorui.github.io/_posts/2020-09-07-trust-region.md

 ## Dogleg method

 This method can be applied if the Hessian of the function approximation is positive definite.
 According to this method if it is possible to make a Newton step within a trust region then such step is performed.
-If the Newton step finds a minimum is outside the borders of the trust region then the algorithm selects a point on the border which intersects the line connecting Cauchy point and the point obrained with the Newton step.
+If the Newton step finds a minimum outside the borders of the trust region then the algorithm selects a point on the border which intersects the line connecting Cauchy point and the point obtained with the Newton step.

 ![](/assets/images/optimization/dogleg.png){: .align-center}

 On the image above the vector displaying the dogleg step is marked as $p^d$.
-Essentailly $p^d$ is a sum of $p^C$ and a fraction of another vector pointing from the Cauchy point to the point determined by Newton step ($p^b - p^C$).
+Essentially $p^d$ is a sum of $p^C$ and a fraction of another vector pointing from the Cauchy point to the point determined by Newton step ($p^b - p^C$).
 Let's indicate this fraction as $\beta$.
 From here were have an equation which compares the lengths of the radius and the step $p^d$.

 &nbsp;&nbsp;&nbsp;&nbsp;
 $\lvert\lvert p^C + \beta(p^b - p^C) \rvert\rvert^2 = \Delta_k^2$